Color Psychology

 Projects that explore color psychology

-Light color can shape how strongly you react to an emotional scene.
-Twenty participants are divided into two groups: one watches a sad movie scene under blue light, the other watches the same scene under normal white light.
+Color psychology extends beyond objects to the color of light itself.
+Twenty participants are split into two groups: one watches a sad movie scene under blue light, the other under normal white light.
 Before and after viewing, each person rates their emotional state on a 1 to 3 scale.
-Comparing those before-and-after ratings reveals whether blue light amplifies or dulls the emotional response — and whether different parts of the light spectrum affect mood in different ways.
+Comparing those before-and-after ratings shows whether blue light amplifies or dulls the emotional response to the same scene.